 The Group's policy is to respect intellectual property rights and prohibit the use of infringing articles in the business.
-All employees must strictly follow to the relevant laws such as the Copyright Ordinance.
-During FY2023, the Group did not find any significant non-compliance with relevant laws and regulations.
+All employees must strictly follow to the relevant laws such as the Copyright Ordinance (Cap.
+528, Laws of Hong Kong).
+During FY2024, the Group did not find any significant non-compliance with relevant laws and regulations.